Les carabiniers

 The four elements from the opening come to life when the two officers visit the peasants’ farm and persuade the men to join the king’s army.
 At first Ulysses and Michelangelo are wary of fighting, believing their lives will be ruined.
 The recruiters insist they will become rich instead.
 “You take it from the enemy.
 Not only lands and herds but houses, palaces, cities, cars, movies, dime stores, stations, airports, swimming pools, casinos, theaters, bouquets, triumphal arches, cigar factories, printing plants, lighters, airplanes, sophisticated women, freight trains, pens, jewelry shops, Alfa Romeos, ukuleles, splendid landscapes, elephants, locomotives, metro stations, Rolls Royces, Maseratis, strippers.”
 This kind of language, an endless list of riches, appeals enormously to the men.
 Their wives are instantly persuaded and urge their husbands to enlist.
 Michelangelo still has a few questions: Will they be allowed to steal jukeboxes?
 Break old men’s glasses?
 Break children’s arms?
 Both arms?
 Stab people in their backs?
 Set fire to houses?
 Ransack villages?
 Burn women?
 Steal chic pants?
 Slaughter innocents?
 Rat on people?
 Eat in restaurants without paying?
 “Oui oui,” answers the officer, “c’est la guerre.”

 Both of these itemizations are cases of syntax stripped to a bare minimum.
 One is a long list of raw unconnected nouns, the other a list of verbs with direct objects.
 They are about as far from intelligent conversation as one can get without becoming incoherent, and yet these catalogues are powerful enough to persuade the men to fight a war.
 They represent the syntax of machine guns, one thing after another without care for structure or context.
-The image of a machine gun is central to the movie, both in the title where it’s linked to the more specific image of a carbine, and in the action where it’s so commonplace.
-It’s no accident that woodpeckers, whose pecking so closely resembles a machine gun, are heard during the two firing squad scenes in the woods.
+The image of a machine gun is central to the film, both in the carbine of the title, and in the action where it’s so commonplace.
+It’s no accident that woodpeckers, whose pecking resembles a machine gun, are heard during the two firing squad scenes.

 The height of machine-gun syntax is the postcard scene toward the end.
 Ulysses and Michelangelo spend nine minutes showing their wives a suitcase full of postcards that represent the spoils they believe they’ve earned from the war… again one simple noun after another.
 This kind of reductivist thinking also describes Michelangelo when he fires repeatedly at the fallen body of the girl who quoted Mayakovsky: “She’s still moving.
 Again.
 Again!
 Again.”
-It shows up in one of their letters home which describes their repetitive experience: “Always the same words: cadavers, decomposition, rot, death, etc.” At one point a series of panning shots shows a modern housing complex in the war zone, where the identical buildings and unvarying window grids form an architectural correlative to machine gun fire, a reminder that the same syntax that makes wars easy to fight can also dehumanize people in peacetime.
+It shows up in a home-bound letter describing their repetitive experience: “Always the same words: cadavers, decomposition, rot, death, etc.” At one point a series of shots explores a modern housing complex in the war zone, where the identical buildings and unvarying window grids form an architectural correlative to machine gun fire, a reminder that the same syntax that makes wars easy to fight can also dehumanize people in peacetime.

 Syntax is the aspect of grammar that brings order to a sentence, and Godard’s interest in syntax is part of a greater interest in the order of life.
-His films argue that much of the disorder in our world can be traced to disorder in the ways people think.
+His films argue that much of our world’s disorder can be traced to disorder in the ways people think.
 Ulysses and Michelangelo are flawed characters with innate streaks of sadism, but they are not villains.
-Both their stupidity and their war crimes are the results of a world that encourages thoughtlessness, a world that promotes mindless forms of syntax that diminish the potential richness of language.
+Their stupidity and their war crimes are results of a system that encourages thoughtlessness, promoting a mindless syntax that diminishes the richness of language.
 The officer’s countdown for the firing squad and the long series of postcards illustrate how easy it is to dull people’s minds with reductive syntactical patterns.

 CONNECTIONS: